Chapter 7 : Resistance

 “About half way through second term the Carrows got back into full stride.
 They decided it would be a great idea to get students in the Dark Arts class to crucio students who had detention.
 Seamus, would you like to take up this story?”

 “OK, Neville, that was a hard fight that one,” said Seamus.
-“At first it was voluntary but that didn’t work well.
+“At first it was voluntary, but that didn’t work well.
 Even the bullies were reluctant to crucio another student under the full gaze of their classmates.
 Neville was the first to be ordered to do it.
-He was told to crucio a fourth year girl who was one of several who had been dragged into the classroom.
-She looked terrified.
+Amycus dragged three terrified fourth years into his the Dark Arts classroom and then ordered Neville to crucio a small dark haired girl whose eyes were wide with fear.
 Neville refused.
 He simply looked Amycus in the eye and said ‘no’.
 Amycus was enraged.
-He slashed Neville across the face with his knife and once more ordered him to do it or he would receive the same punishment as the girl.
-He refused.
+He whipped out his knife and slashed Neville across the face and then once more ordered him to do it, threatening to crucio Neville as well if he didn’t obey.
+Again, Neville refused.
 Amycus crucioed him.
 Neville slumped to the floor but he didn’t utter a sound.
 He got back on his feet, drew himself to his full height and said ‘Never!’
-There was power in that defiance that must have shaken Alecto.
+There was power in that defiance, power that must have shaken Alecto.
 He ordered Neville out of the room.
 Then he turned to me and ordered me to do it.
 I don’t mind admitting I was terrified, but I felt the weight of the pride of the entire Irish nation resting on my shoulders.
 I wasn’t going to buckle in the face of what Neville had just done.
 I refused.
 He cut my face.
 I refused again and he crucioed me.
-Merlin that was bad, but like Neville I got back to my feet and refused again.
+Merlin that was bad, but, like Neville, I got back to my feet and refused again.
 He then turned to Lavender.”

 “Amycus was furious,” continued Seamus.
-“He hit each of the three on detention with a crucio then stormed out of the room.
+“He hit each of the three fourth years on detention with a crucio, and then stormed out of the room.
 Lavender and I went up to Madame Pomfrey to have our slashed faces repaired.
 Neville, though, seems to have developed a bad habit of collecting scars as souvenirs.”

 “I think they’re a mark of distinction,” said Luna to no one in particular.

 Seamus ignored her.
 “By the end of the day the whole school knew of our defiant stand.
 We were heroes.
 Everyone in the DA agreed they too would refuse.
-Eventually just about everyone in the DA and quite a few others refused and received the same treatment, some more than once.
+Refuse they did, along with many others, some more than once.
+Each refusal was met with the same punishments meted out to me, Neville and Lavender.
 The courage shown by Neville was infectious.
-It started with one man, but in the end the entire school stood up to the Carrows, even the Slytherins and they buckled.
-Just for a little while the school was proud of itself again and united.
+It started with one man, but in the end almost the entire school stood up to the Carrows, even most Slytherins and they buckled.
+Just for a little while, the school was proud of itself again and united.

 Ginny now spoke up.
 “We also felt the need to challenge the poison that Alecto was spreading in her muggle studies class.
 Her views and her teaching were utterly vile.
 This was more of a guerrilla campaign, there was no way we were going to stop Alecto dead.
 The idea was to show by acts of defiance that some of us violently disagreed with the hateful nonsense Alecto was sprouting and that we were prepared to pay a heavy price to say so.
 That gave our views credibility and weight.”